mk-hill/brows/README.md

 - If no other options are being entered, each target name can be directly mapped to its corresponding selector.
 - As in the command line, `http://` is automatically prepended to the URL if it doesn't begin with `http://` or `https://`.
 - Groups can be entered as arrays of target names in any valid YAML format.
+- You don't need to specify whether a browser is needed except for [niche use cases](#other).

 ```yaml
 Targets: